 The Frankfurter

-This is the workhorse of the Würstelstand.
-Cooked in water or broth, then served with a roll, mustard, and ketchup.
 You may know it by its name or as a “wiener sausage”, “hot dog” or “Vienna sausage”.
-It’s only ever called a Frankfurter here.
-Occasionally available in a second variety made from turkey meat (German:
+The Viennese mostly call it a Frankfurter, though.
+Occasionally available in a variety made from turkey meat (German: Pute).

-(Read more about the Frankfurter here.)
+(Read more about the Frankfurter.)

 The Bratwurst

-A fried sausage, lightly spiced.
-This is the classic German sausage variety, eaten on barbecues around the world.
-Oh, and here I should point out that Würstelstand sausages are not finger-size delicacies.
-They’re about the length of your forearm (and sometimes nearly as thick).
+Here I should point out that Würstelstand sausages are not finger-size delicacies.
+They can be about the length of your forearm (and sometimes nearly as thick).

 The Käsekrainer

 A coarser sausage with bits of cheese in it.
 They fry it, whereupon the cheese melts, often oozing out to form a crust across the sausage’s surface.
-This is absolutely delicious, but also exactly what your doctor warned you about.

-(Read more about the Käsekrainer here.)
+(Read more about the Käsekrainer.)

 The Debreziner

 This one comes in a variety of spellings, including Depreziner and Debrecziner.
 A lightly-smoked, reddish sausage, spiced with paprika to give it a little more pep than your usual Bratwurst or Frankfurter.
-It originated in

 The minor Vienna sausages

-Sacherwürstel: a darker, higher-quality (and longer) version of the Frankfurter.
+- Sacherwürstel: a darker, higher-quality (and longer) version of the Frankfurter

-Grillwurst: like Bratwurst but more heavily spiced.
-Possibly.
+- Grillwurst: like Bratwurst but more heavily spiced.
+Possibly

-Currywurst: a recent import from Germany, this is a Bratwurst with, um, curry.
-The form taken by the curry part of the snack is not always the same, though.
+The form taken by the curry part of the name is not always the same, though.
 It may be curry powder in the sausage itself, curry powder sprinkled over the sausage, or simply a tomato-curry sauce.

 Condiments and more

 No man is an island, and nor is any sausage.
-Here are some quick translations of what comes with them:
+So here are some quick translations of what comes with them:

 - Senf – mustard